Al-Mulk: Placement and coherence with other surahs

 connected and systematic book.
 Each division has a distinct theme.
 Topics within a division are more or less in the order of revelation.
 Within each division, each member of the pair complements the other in various ways.
 The seven divisions are as follows:

 This surah belongs to the last (7th) group of surahs which starts from Surah Al-Mulk (67) and runs until the end of the Quran.
-According to Javed Ahmad Ghamidi: "The theme of this group is Warning the leadership of the Quraysh of the consequences of the Hereafter, and delivering glad tidings to Muhammad (sws) of the supremacy of the truth in Arabia.
+According to Javed Ahmad Ghamidi: "The theme of this group is Warning the leadership of the Quraysh of the consequences of the Hereafter, and delivering glad tidings to Muhammad of the supremacy of the truth in Arabia.
 This theme gradually reaches its culmination through the arrangement of various surahs in this group."